vince-t-dev/development-standards/README.md

 - Write dynamic code that can evolve and grow
 - Produce code that is less prone to bugs and regressions, is easier to understand and debug

-This document will be updated regulary to reflect development trends and to suit the needs of what we do at Backbone.
+This document will be updated regularly to reflect development trends and to suit the needs of what we do at Backbone.

 ## General Development Standards

 For all projects:

 - Consistency and naming conventions between team members is crucial.
-Developer must ensure that all codes/comments can be reasonably easy to interprete and pick-up by other team members.
+Developer must ensure that all codes/comments can be reasonably easy to interpret and pick-up by other team members.
 - Solutions should be as simple and clear as possible.
 They should serve specific purpose and can be maintain or expand over time.

 ### Code Consistency